 With day-to-day delivery becoming the industry standard, CEP providers are under increasing pressure to distribute faster.
 Automation enables high-speed sortation, but for human operators to interact safely and efficiently with automated systems, they need smartly designed workplaces.

 With the steady flow of shipments moving at high speeds and the constant risk of parcels piling up, being an operator in the highly competitive CEP industry can be physically demanding.
-If the work environment is unhealthy or unsafe, parcel processing can be stressing, and under such conditions, no operator will last very long.
+If the work environment is unhealthy or unsafe, parcel processing can be stressful, and under such conditions, no operator will last very long.
 CEP companies have no interest in wearing down their workforce.

-Under favorable economic conditions, when unemployment rates are low, skilled and reliable operators are hard to come by, and replacing staff is costly.
+Under favourable economic conditions, when unemployment rates are low, skilled and reliable operators are hard to come by, and replacing staff is costly.
 CEP companies are increasingly paying attention to retaining valuable staff – and attracting new hires – by designing work environments that are safe and less taxing.
-In this regard, ergonomics is not just about designing workplace to a minimal safety standard, it’s also about ‘humanising’ workstations, for example by making room for personal belongings on the production floor.
+In this regard, ergonomics is not just about designing workplaces to a minimal safety standard, it’s also about ‘humanising’ workstations, for example by making room for personal belongings on the production floor.

 On a global level, regulations for work environment safety and health are generally becoming stronger.
-For example, most countries have regulations for how much weight an operator can carry, for how long time, and how far operators can extend their arms while carrying something.
-In order to be CE certified, distribution centres in the European Economic Area, need to comply with the EU Directive on machinery, which includes directions specifically about ergonomics.
+For example, most countries have regulations for how much weight an operator can carry, for how long and how far operators can extend their arms while carrying something.
+In order to be CE certified, distribution centres in the European Economic Area need to comply with the EU Directive on machinery, which includes directions specifically about ergonomics.

-With the ever increasing level of automation that has happened in manufacturing and logistics since the sixties, researchers and engineers are paying more and more attention to how to best adapt human processes to the unyielding work of machines.
+With the increasing level of automation that has happened in manufacturing and logistics since the sixties, researchers and engineers are paying more and more attention to how to best adapt human processes to the unyielding work of machines.

 While it’s human nature to work at varying speeds, during a workday for example, automated systems never rest or slow down.
 Ergonomics can help support workflows that can be performed at a moderate pace over a longer period of time without exhaustion.